-Students who are entered for medal tests are marked with more weighting on performance and style and less emphasis on technical ability.
+Students who are entered for assessments are marked with more weighting on performance and style and less emphasis on technical ability.

 Medal test results are attributed based on the following marks:

-A gold result is an indication that the student should be entered as an examination candidate the following year.
+A gold result is an indication that the student could be entered as an examination candidate the following year.

-A certificate is awarded with the medal result (not a physical medal).
+A certificate is awarded with the assessment result (not a physical medal).

 Examination Reports and Certificates

 The Asia Pacific Dance Association endeavours to deliver examination reports within five weeks of examinations.
 Certificates follow separately.

 Any report/certificate reprints due to loss or incorrect spelling of student name/s carries a reprint charge of $10 per document plus postage fee.